raspberrypilearning/sensory-gadget/en/step_5.md

 --- task ---

-Take ergonomics like user comfort into consideration
+Take ergonomics such as user comfort into consideration

 --- /task ---